e-j-w/Gridlock/README.md

 WEIGHTED - Use weights for the data points, specified in a column after the data values.

 UNIFORM_WEIGHT value - Use a single weight value for all data points, without the need to put an extra column in the data file.

+LINEAR_FILTER sigma - Before fitting, filter the data to emphasize prominent linear features, by only keeping data falling within sigma standard deviations of the mean x/y value.
+Only applicable to data with one free parameter.

 ## How to Install